metakgp/mftp/README.md

 </div>
 <br/>

 MFTP continuously monitors the CDC Noticeboard and forwards incoming notices to the configured email address, whether it's an individual account or a Google Group.
-It is also available as a service and as a cronjob on linux systems.
+It is also available as a service and as a cronjob on linux systems along with a [heath checkup utility](./mftp-doctor) to monitor and notify for any errors.

 > [!Warning]
 > This tool is completely legal, but the way you use it can get you into legal trouble.
 Some things you **cannot** do are: